a-freenomenus/vim-config/README.md

 Node  => ```npm install -g coffee-script cucumber less lint csslint```

-### Building Command-T's native extension
-Command-T has a native component that must be built prior to launching Vim.
-This can be done as follows:

-    cd ~/.vim/bundle/editor-command-t/ruby/command-t/
-    ruby extconf.rb
-    make clean
-    make

 ### Fixing Syntastic's LESS support
 Syntastic references lessc via the command line, but recent versions are symlinked against /usr/bin/less.
 To address this, run the following in a Terminal: